Melissa Gamble: Her Classroom Is A Space To Listen, Discuss, And Learn About Important Issues

 Melissa has carved an untraditional path for herself towards teaching, and one that has really caught my attention.
 Her success proves that the skills and knowledge from one industry can help to build a strong case for change in another.
+Her studies focus on critical race theory and anti-racism practice for white educators, experiential learning and professional development.
 With her degree in law, and being part of the Diversity, Equity and Inclusion team at Columbia College Chicago, she is making the case on very important topics while also creating courses centered around them.
 We can't escape how politics, law and systemic racism has affected our country, and the school is so fortunate to have someone who has been both personally and professionally affected.
 She gives me her view on the ethics and visions of what could and should be within education and political standards in the fashion industry by starting with the simple notion of trusting your intuition.
 Her own experience of growing up with self-doubt and having her fair share of sexism and elitism in her professional life has given her the strength to help students see their own potential and bring their own individual contribution to society.
 Melissa has found what it takes to really look out for yourself and how that perspective can bring value to others as well.
 I have to admit that I am also fortunate to have benefited from this value-driven approach of hers.
 Without her help, I wouldn't be able to find the balance of focusing on the positives of higher education and cut through all the noise of the difficulties adjunct faculty face, to just remember that I am valued and appreciated.

 You have a degree in law, so if you can talk about what that experience was like and how a shift in your professional path led you to teaching in academia?